-The restriction for total Lead content in an item “intended for use by children” is anything 90 ppm Lead (or higher) in the paint, glaze or coating.
-Whether or not this item is explicitly “sold for use by children” or not, families are buying these decorative hand crafted Italian plates with the intention of them being used by the whole family – including children.
+The restriction for total Lead content in an item “intended for use by children” is anything 90 ppm Lead (or higher) in the paint, glaze, or coating.
+Whether or not this item is explicitly “sold for use by children,” families are buying these decorative hand crafted Italian plates with the intention of using them to serve the whole family — including children.
 I can imagine that many families purchasing this design this holiday season are planning on using them as their daily dinnerware.

-Below are the full XRF test results for the dish pictured here on this post.
+Below are the full XRF test results for the dish pictured in this piece.

-Yellow/brown flower in center of food-surface of dish:
+Yellow/brown flower in the center of the dish’s food-surface:

 - Lead (Pb): 16,100 +/- 600 ppm